-You and the employee could have up to 10 optional keeping in touch days (KIT days) during the maternity leave, if both sides agree.
+You and the employee could have up to 10 optional keeping in touch (KIT) days during their maternity leave, if both sides agree.

-KIT days help employees stay in contact with their workplace, for example by joining training sessions or team meetings.
+Keeping in touch days help employees stay in contact with their organisation, for example by joining training sessions or team meetings.

-If an employee works part of a KIT day, it still counts as a full day.
+If an employee works part of a keeping in touch day, it still counts as a full day.

-If they work more than 10 KIT days, their maternity leave and pay automatically end.
+If they work more than 10 keeping in touch days, their maternity leave and pay automatically end.

-As well as taking up to 10 KIT days, an employee taking Shared Parental Leave (SPL) might be able to take 20 extra days for keeping in touch.
+As well as taking up to 10 keeping in touch days, an employee taking shared parental leave might be able to take 20 extra days for keeping in touch.

-These extra days are known as 'Shared Parental Leave in touch days' (SPLIT days).
+These extra days are known as shared parental leave in touch (SPLIT) days.